peadar/fling/README.md

 # Fling an X11 window around

+Use

+    $ fling topleft

+and
+    $ fling bottom

-Use "fling topleft" and "fling bottom", and similar combinations  to get the active window shifted to one of 8 segments of the screen
+and other obvious combinations of top bottom, left, and right to get the active window shifted to one of 8 segments of the screen

 More control is available using fraction-like notation: